Archie Hesse

-Archie Hesse is a Ghanaian technology and payment systems executive, serving as the Chief executive officer of Ghana Interbank Payment and Settlement Systems Limited (GhIPSS), a subsidiary of the Bank of Ghana, since 2012.
+Archie Hesse is a Ghanaian technology and payment systems executive, who served as the Chief executive officer of Ghana Interbank Payment and Settlement Systems Limited (GhIPSS, a subsidiary of the Bank of Ghana, from 2012 to July,2025.

-Early Life and education
+Early life and education

 Hesse holds a Bachelor's degree in Physics and Computing, a Postgraduate certificate in Education (PGCE), and a Master's degree in Business administration (Finance).
 He also earned professional certifications in Project management and IT Infrastructure Library (ITIL).
-Prior to his tenure at GhIPSS, he spent nine years working as an educator in the United Kingdom.

 Career

 Hesse joined the BMW Group, where he spent over a decade working across Germany, the United Kingdom, South Africa, and the United States.

 In 2007, he joined the newly formed GhIPSS as the General manager responsible for Projects and business development.
 In 2012, Hesse was appointed CEO of GhIPSS.

 Awards and recognition

 Archie Hesse was named Man of the Year – Technology at the EMY Africa Awards in 2019.
 He was awarded Payment Systems Personality of the Year by the Ghana Information Technology & Telecom Awards (GITTA) in 2018, 2019, and 2020.
 In 2023, he received the Most Inspirational Payments Leader in West Africa award at the Africa Bank 4.0 Summit in Lagos and a Lifetime Achievement Award at the Ghana Fintech Awards.